 Your WordPress database stores blog posts, comments, pages, links, portfolio items, and other website content.
 It also holds website settings, plugin settings, and theme settings that were configured doing the initial website design.

 As expected, your database will grow over time as you use your website.
-That’s why WordPress optimization is necessary to prevent your website from becoming sluggish due to regular updates.
+That’s why WordPress performance optimization is necessary to prevent your website from becoming sluggish due to regular updates.

-Understanding the WordPress Database Structure
+Understanding the WordPress Database Structure to Achieve WordPress Optimization

 WordPress comprises 12 core tables (this could change in future updates).
 Of course, you will see dozens of tables on most WordPress websites because plugins and themes save other data and settings in the WordPress database.